-Students investigate the Australian Guide to Healthy Eating, Healthy Eating Pyramid and Food Assistance Programs.
+Students investigate the Australian Guide to Healthy Eating, Healthy Eating Pyramid and International Cuisine.
 They prepare a variety of recipes from all courses of a menu; including soups, mains, side dishes and desserts.
-A highlight for students is the construction of a decorated Chocolate House.
+A highlight for students is the investigating and preparing dishes for Food Trucks.